 Did you know that from June onwards is grass seed season in the UK?

-Grass seeds or grass darts can find their way into your pet's coat, particularly the paws or ears, and get stuck!
-Often meaning a trip to the Vets!
+Grass seeds or grass darts can find their way into your dog's coat, particularly the paws or ears, and get stuck!
+The issue doesn’t stop there, these troublesome seeds can get into any (yes any) nook and cranny on your dog and penetrate through the skin.
+Once they have penetrated the skin, they can push in completely then travel.
+If a grass seed gets into the foot for example it can travel up the leg where it might either become stuck or make its way out.
+In the case of it coming back out your dog will then have an entry wound, a track wound, and an exit wound.
 What does this have to do with handling?
 Well, the more used to being handled your puppy or dog is, the more likely you are to be able to avoid a painful experience with the grass seed!

-Here are some additional tips on how to try and prevent grass seeds.
-Grass seeds migrating to ears is bad luck unfortunately but as you will see from the photos, dogs with long ears are generally presented more in practice.
+Grass seeds migrating to the ears is bad luck unfortunately however, dogs with long ears are generally presented more in veterinary practice.

 1) Clip the fur between the pads of your pet's feet short so you can see the skin